 Sorry, this item is out of stock

-16 Dwarves - Limited Edition Set.
-The third limited edition unit code gives you one hundred numbered sets of the Princess Julianna Dwarves for use in Flintloque and Slaughterloo games or just for collecting.
+The third limited edition unit code gives one hundred numbered sets of the Princess Julianna Dwarves for use in Flintloque and Slaughterloo games or just for collecting.
 Each set is numbered and is supplied with an insert containing background, uniform and so on.
-Each set is supplied with sixteen Dwarves including officer, standard bearer and mixed poses of trooper armed with firelocks.
+Each set is supplied with six poses of Dwarves.
+Officer, standard bearer and mixed multiple poses of trooper armed with firelocks.
 See below for more details.
-Additionally if you wish to increase the size of this force to twenty miniatures we recommend trooper poses from 52509-U which can be bought through our parts service upon request or the full set is on our website.
-Please note the image shown is from Mr Harwoods personal collection.

 The Princess Juliana Regiment

 (The Chasseur Elite Musketeers)